malee31/Custom-Form-Maker/README.md

 Go to the page where you can set the `Environment Variables` in the selected service and open up the downloaded credentials JSON file from earlier.</br>
 The name of each remaining environmental variable to add will be the keys from the JSON file like `type`, `private_key`, `auth_provider_x509_cert_url`, and more.</br>
 Add the value of those keys to their respective variables to complete the credential set-up process.

+# Running the project
+Before running the project for the first time, run the command `npm install` to install the necessary dependencies.</br>
+The first step can be skipped every time after that.
+To run the project, simply run `node .` or `node app.js`.
+`Note: The service account email must have permission to read and write to the spreadsheets being used when running the project later.`</br>